 Your boat is equipped with a tinted glass windshield and windshield wiper.
 The front and side panels are tempered safety glass.

-A windshield wiper and washer are optional equipment.
+A windshield wiper and washer is optional equipment.
 The windshield wiper should only be used when the windshield is wet.
-The windshield glass can be scratched by activating the wiper when there is dried salt or dirt on the windshield.
-The
+The windshield glass